 Jamal Edwards is the CEO of SB.TV and Just Jam Records.
 He's launched major talents such as Ed Sheeran and Maxsta, and is still hungry to discover new talent.
 He works 24/7 and has probably just about proved wrong the careers advisor who said he wouldn't be a success.

 Justin Edwards is a comedian and actor who came to fame as one of the Perrier Award-winning sketch trio The Consultants.
 He created the character of Jeremy Lion, a drunken children's entertainer, and has appeared in numerous TV shows including The Thick of It, Respectable and the new version of Are You Being Served?
 On radio, he and Ben Willbond co-wrote and co-starred in the hit sitcom Double Science.
 Among Justin Edwards' other radio credits are The News Quiz and In and Out of the Kitchen.

-Imogen Edwards-Jones is the co-author of the bestselling Hotel Babylon, Air Babylon and Fashion Babylon as well as author of The Stork Club and The Taming of Eagles.
+Imogen Edwards-Jones is the co-author of the bestselling Babylon books as well as author of The Stork Club and The Taming of Eagles.
 Her fiction includes My Canapé Hell, Shagpile, The Wendy House and Tuscany for Beginners.
-Her new book, Beach Babylon, is now available from Bantam Press.
-Imogen lives in west London with her husband and their baby daughter.
-Anonymous is the manager of a luxurious central London hotel.
+Her new book, Wedding Babylon, is now available from Bantam Press.
+Imogen lives in west London with her husband and their daughter.
+Anonymous is a collection of high-profile insiders from the fashion industry.

 ÅKE EDWARDSON was born in 1953.
 He has worked as a journalist and as a press officer for the UN, and has written books on journalism and creative writing.
 He was also a lecturer at Gothenburg University.
 Now a best-selling author of detective fiction, he has on three occasions been awarded the Swedish Crime Writers' Award for best crime novel.